 Eg: Vanilla, Cinnamon, Caramel, Bourbon, Brandy, Tobacco, Honey, Creme De Menth, Custard, Cream, Butter, Mint…the list goes on.

-There are still a huge number of flavor concentrate producers on the market and whoa, there are even more flavors.
+There are still a huge number of flavour concentrate producers on the market and whoa, there are even more flavours.

-Here are my rules of thumb: I started by trying out a secondary flavor, a common primary fruit and a common primary desert flavor from three top concentrate manufacturers and then I went with the one that delivered on all three or scored the highest overall.
+Here are my rules of thumb: I started by trying out a secondary flavour, a common primary fruit and a common primary desert flavour from three top concentrate manufacturers and then I went with the one that delivered on all three or scored the highest overall.

 Understanding E-juice Recipes: